Banana Bread Cookies. Banana bread in a cookie! Easy and flexible recipe. Great for snacks, breakfast, lunch boxes or anytime!

 This recipe was created by one of our great cooks, Carina.
-When Carina made these over the weekend, the first thing hubby said when he tried one was “it taste like banana bread but in a cookie!”
+When Carina made these over the weekend, the first thing hubby said when he tried one was “it tastes like banana bread but in a cookie!”
 Anyway, Carina got the thumbs up from hubby for the recipe and he went on to devour another few cookies with his coffee!
 Carina decided they’d call them Cari’s Breakfast Yummies!

 They’re great for snacks, breakfasts, lunch boxes, picnics, gosh, the sky’s the limit with when you could eat these.
 Really… anytime is a good time for Banana Bread Cookies!